Eterwait/DogSurf/README.md

 In **External data** columns 1-6 are used, in **Inner data** columns 8-13 are used.
 To use code you need create conda inviroment, using **requirements.txt** file and instructions in it.
-Perfomance results of DogSurf on open dataset QCAT (https://www.data.qld.gov.au/dataset/qcat-matters) are in figures below:
+Additional perfomance results of DogSurf, which are not in paper, on open dataset QCAT (https://www.data.qld.gov.au/dataset/qcat-matters) are in figures below:

 Metrics:
 ![image_2023-12-08_12-27-49](https://github.com/Eterwait/DogSurf/assets/153010910/d239961d-b129-400e-80cb-3e6fa704bb0b)